 Beyond technical issues, unexpected requirements can arise.
 For my first major award, I clicked “Submit” on the application three hours before the deadline.
 To my surprise, the seemingly ultimate “Submit” button revealed its penultimate nature: I had submitted page one of two.
 The second page required more detail: a full budget (including conference details and flight prices) with a justification for each item, a project timeline with activities allocated to each of the co-applicants, and several other time-consuming details.
 At that point, I had never written a project budget before let alone a multi-year timeline.
-I scrambled to fill in reasonable answers and submitted with only a few minutes left before the deadline.
-The project was eventually funded and the organisation ended up being one of my most consistent funders throughout my PhD and postdoc.
+I scrambled to fill in reasonable answers and submitted with only a few minutes left.
+The project was funded and the organisation ended up being one of my most consistent funders throughout my PhD and postdoc.
 As you can imagine, I now leave a larger buffer.

 Do not assume that the instructions will make sense